 Pros / You receive multiple loan offers and can find the one that best fits your borrowing needs.

 Cons / Lending Tree has a high minimum loan amount, which may be more than you wish to borrow.

 Verdict / Because it connects you with lenders offering competitive loans, LendingTree provides more loan options than other companies, making it the best choice for a home equity loan or HELOC.

 If you are looking for a home equity loan, LendingTree is a good place to start.
-While other companies can make you an offer directly, LendingTree connects you with banks from its network of more than 300 lenders.
+While other companies can make you an offer directly, LendingTree connects you with banks from its network of more than 300 lenders, including Bank of America and U.S Bank.
 This extensive selection means you can shop through multiple offers and choose the one that best fits your financial situation.

 In addition, some of LendingTree's banks accept subprime borrowers, so even if you have less-than-perfect credit, you may still qualify for a home equity loan.
 Because Lending Tree helps connect you with multiple loan offers, all of which have quality rates and terms, it wins our Top Ten Reviews Gold Award for home equity loans.

 Rates & Fees

 Home equity loan rates can vary depending a wide range of factors, including your credit score, income and employment history.
 LendingTree presents you with multiple offers, so you don't feel pressured or locked into having to accept a loan with a higher interest rate or fees than what you're comfortable with.

 In the best-case scenario, you can also find lenders that have minimal fees as well.
 Many of LendingTree's lenders do not charge application or closing fees, which can save you a lot during the loan process.
 The best home equity loans do not charge maintenance fees, but some lenders may.
 And if you wish to pay off your loan early, there will likely be no fee.
 However, because each lender works differently, you will want to understand what, if any fees, will be associated with your loan.